stefan-hoeck/idris2-tutorial/src/Tutorial/Intro.md

     or even `:doc ?`), or an interface (`:doc Uninhabited`),
   * use `:module` to import a module from one of the available
     packages: `:module Data.Vect`,
-  * use `:browse` to list the name and types of all functions exported by a loaded module: `:browse Data.Vect`,
+  * use `:browse` to list the names and types of all functions exported by a loaded module: `:browse Data.Vect`,
   * use `:help` to get a list of other commands plus a short description for each.